bluescan/bip39tools/README.md

 Generate a valid BIP-39 mnemonic using dice.

 ### Introduction
-This software is for generating a valid BIP-39 mnemonic of 12, 15, 18, 21 or 24 words in cases where a user would rather generate their own entropy instead of relying on an unknown or otherwise opaque randomness source.
+This C++ software is for generating a valid BIP-39 mnemonic of 12, 15, 18, 21 or 24 words in cases where a user would rather generate their own entropy instead of relying on an unknown or otherwise opaque randomness source.
 This tool uses physical dice for the source of randomness.
 Generation of 12, 15, 18, 21, and 24 word mnemonics has been tested against https://iancoleman.io/bip39/.
-There are also a number of vectors for both SHA-256 and BIP39 that are tested when running the 'self-test'.
-There are 3 different methods of rolling your dice, all of which are secure and easy to understand.
-The third method even allows a loaded die to be used, but it takes quite a few more rolls since the bias is eliminated.
+A self-test option checks a number of vectors for both SHA-256 and BIP39.
+There are 3 different methods of processing dice rolls, all of which are secure and easy to understand.
+The third method allows a loaded die to be used, but it takes quite a few more rolls since the bias is eliminated.

 ### Entropy Generation
-Depending of the number and type of dice you have, different methods of generating random bits are used.
-Note that 12 words represents 128 bits of entropy, 15 words -> 160 bits, 18 words -> 192 bits, 21 words -> 224 bits, and 24 words -> 256 bits of entropy.
+Depending of the number and type of dice you have, different methods of generating random bits are available.
+12 words gets you 128 bits of entropy, 15 words -> 160 bits, 18 words -> 192 bits, 21 words -> 224 bits, and 24 words -> 256 bits of entropy.

 * ***Method 1 - Simple :*** If you have one Casino-quality 6-sided die that is evenly balanced and has no bias, this method generates a max of 2 bits per roll.
-A roll of 5 or 6 means you need to discard and re-roll.
+A roll of 5 or 6 means you need to discard and re-roll (1/3 of the time).
 You can expect to perform 128 + 43 = 171 rolls to gernerate a 24-word mnemonic.
 The actual number is slightly higher (it's a limit) because even re-rolls may not be successful.

 * ***Method 2 - Parallel :*** If you have two Casino-quality 6-sided dice that are evenly balanced and have no bias, this method generates a max of 5 bits for each roll of two dice.
 This is because you can treat the two rolls as a double-digit base 6 number -- [0,5][0,5] which is a value from 0 to 35.
-32 is the next lower power of two (2^5 = 32 so 5 bits), so each double-roll generates 5 bits.
+32 is the next lower power-of-two (2^5 = 32 so 5 bits), so each double-roll generates 5 bits.
 Only 4 combinations of the 36 states would require a re-roll (1 out of 9).
-In terms of number of 2-die rolls to generate a 24 word mnemonic, 256 / 5 = 52.
+In terms of number of 2-die rolls to generate a 24-word mnemonic, 256 / 5 = 52.
 Including one level of re-rolls, you can expect roughly 52 + 52/9 = 58 double-rolls.
-It is slightly
-higher for the same reason as before.
+It is slightly higher for the same reason as before.
 Note, the software does not support 3 dice.
-It's too far from the next lower power of two.
-You could use one die and every two rolls generate the 2-digit base-6 number.
-That's only 116 rolls so is better than method 1, but you don't get to see the immediate progression after each roll, so the simpler one-die option is being kept.
-When rolling two dice at the same time, enter the leftmost die first.
+It's too far from the next lower power-of-two.
+You can also use one die and every two rolls generate the 2-digit base-6 number.
+That's only 116 rolls so is better than method 1, but you don't get to see the immediate progression results each roll, so the simpler one-die option is being kept.
+When rolling two dice at the same time, enter the left-most die first.
 Be consistent, you don't want to subconsciously order them smaller to larger or some such.

 * ***Method 3 - Extractor :*** If you have a low-quality die or a suspected biased die all is not lost.
 Indeed, for the extremely paranoid, this 3rd method will also work with a good balanced die, removing any possible bias.
 The algorithm is based